gabrielmfelix/Restricted-Null-Model/README.md

 In this repo, we integrated all those functions aiming to make the analysis of compound topologies easier.

-In addition to the functions already implemented in the package bipartite for R, the present repo contains 3 new functions to be used sequentially:
+In addition to the functions already implemented in the package bipartite for R, the present repo contains 2 new functions and 1 integrative script to be used sequentially:

 ## (1) PosteriorProb